 Bruce Buffer’s personal life is pretty unknown for the most part.

 He was married to a woman named Annie Buffer, but they divorced in 2015.
-They had one son together named Dougie Buffer.
+They had one son together named Dougie Buffer, according to Bleacher Report.

 Even at 63, Buffer has no complaints about the family-less life he lives.
 In fact, he’s quite proud about the fact that he can sleep with whomever he wants.